astronomer/docs/astro/connect-azure.md

 Retrieve the following information about your VPN device or application:

     - Public IP address
-    - Subnet CIDR (multipple if needed) on your side of the connection
+    - Subnet CIDR range, multiple if needed, for your side of the connection
     - Preferences regarding shared key and BGP usage
     - IKE settings for the tunnel